pmknutsen/gnome-shell-sia/README.md

 **"What are Siacoins and how to get them?"**

-Siacoins is the Sia network’s own currency, and is used to fund storage contracts.
+Siacoin is the Sia network’s own currency, and is used to fund storage contracts.
 You can earn Siacoins by sharing unused storage space on your computer, or you can buy Siacoins with bitcoins on an exchange, such as [Poloniex](http://poloniex.com).
 You can also request a small amount of free Siacoins from the faucet at [SiaPulse.com](http://siapulse.com/page/faucet).

 **"Sia does not automatically start"**